soyoungpark/soyoungpark.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p style="padding-top:30px;">
 I am a software engineer with interest in transportation and cities.
-I earned a B.A. in <a href="http://www.cis.upenn.edu/index.php">Computer and Information Sciences</a> and <a href="https://www.sas.upenn.edu/urban/">Urban Studies</a> from University of Pennsylvania in August 2017.
+I earned a B.A. in <a href="http://www.cis.upenn.edu/index.php">Computer and Information Sciences</a> and <a href="https://www.sas.upenn.edu/urban/">Urban Studies</a> from University of Pennsylvania in 2017.

 From 2015 to 2016 I co-founded and worked full-time on an e-commerce delivery startup, Epicerie, which was acquired by <a href="https://www.bloomberg.com/profile/company/0000065D:US">Inmost Partners</a> in 2017.
 Feel free to reach me at <a href="linkedin.com/soyoungpark05">LinkedIn</a> if you want to chat.
 </p>